FlorianJa/Lab-Manager/README.md

 ## Disclaimer

-This project is not ready to use and still in development.
+This project is prototype and still in development.
 There is no setup script or so.
-The code is just a snapshot to show how it could work.
+The code is just a snapshot to show how the concept could work.
-Search for the string "# WARNING".
-You need to add your credentials for MQTT broker, WIFI and database where you find this string with an applicable note.

 ## Project Status